aalto-grades/aalto-grades/server/README.md

 ### Setting up the database

-> If the command `npm i` fails on Apple Silicon, check that there are NO spaces
-> in the folder path

 #### Running the database (and pgAdmin) with Docker

 For development purposes, you can easily run the database and pgAdmin in Docker